gurtejrehal/FALCON---AI-Data-Crawler/README.md

 ## Deployed on Pythonanywhere
 The first version of FALCON (only a demo version) is deployed, it is limited to threaded crawling/scraping.
-AI tasks and CELERY worker are disabled due to free hosting service provider.
-To experience FALCON to its full capability please install it and use.
+AI tasks and CELERY workers are disabled due to free hosting service provider.
+To experience FALCON to its full capability please [install](#how-to-install) it and use.

 Deployed [here](http://sih2020sk216slytherin.pythonanywhere.com "here").